MeltwaterArchive/storyplayer/modules/uuid/expectsUuid.md

 _expectsUuid()_ allows you to test UUID strings and the dependencies for the UUID module.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UuidExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsUuid_.

 ## Behaviour And Return Codes

 Every action is a test of some kind.

 * If the test succeeds, the action returns control to your code, and does not return a value.